Ronquil: Taxonomy

 The Bathymasteridae was first proposed as a family in 1883 by the American ichthyologists David Starr Jordan and Charles Henry Gilbert.
 The 5th edition of Fishes of the World classifies this family within the suborder Zoarcoidei, within the order Scorpaeniformes.
-Other authorities classify this family in the infraorder Zoarcales wihin the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon non monophyletic.
+Other authorities classify this family in the infraorder Zoarcales within the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon non monophyletic.
 The monophyly of the Zoarcoidei has still not been fully ascertained but it is generally accepted that the most basal family is Bathymasteridae.

 Etymology

-The name ronquil is said to be an anglicization from the Spanish ronco, ronquillo being a diminutive, and which means “one who grunts”.
+The name ronquil is said to be an anglicization from the Spanish ronco, ronquillo being a diminutive, and which means "one who grunts".
 The family name Bathymasteridae is derived from the type genus Bathymaster and this can be translated from the Greek to mean "deep searcher".

 Genera

-The ronquil family is divided into three genera as follows:
+The ronquil family contains seven species divided into three genera as follows: